withNamer/SpaTeM/README.md

 # SpaTeM
-Code for SpaTeM in MICCAI2026.
+Code for SpaTeM in ICASSP 2027.